Mohd Nasir Hashim

-Dr. Mohd Nasir bin Hashim (Jawi: محمد ناصر بن هشيم; born 1947) is a Malaysian democratic socialist politician and former president of the Socialist Party of Malaysia (PSM).
+Mohd Nasir bin Hashim (Jawi: محمد ناصر بن هشيم; born 1947) is a Malaysian democratic socialist politician and former president of the Socialist Party of Malaysia (PSM).
 He was also the State Assemblyman for Kota Damansara in Selangor from 2008 to 2013.
 He is a former Chairman of INSAN and Social Research Institute.

 Education

 Mohd Nasir completed his secondary education at Royal Military College.
+As a student he also pursued boxing and was also a chess champion.

 He obtained Bachelor of Science (BSc) in Biology from the Monmouth College, Master of Science (MSc) in Food Science and Technology and Doctor of Philosophy (PhD) in International Nutrition from the Cornell University.